 Vascular Injury

 Vascular injuries, especially arterial injuries may have disastrous consequences resulting in the loss of life and limb.
-A vessel can get injured anywhere in its course but certain areas are more prone than others due to the location of the vessel.
-The axilla, medial and anterior upper arm, and antecubital fossa particularly are high-risk areas because of the superficial location arteries in these regions.
+Certain areas are more prone than others due to the location of the vessel.
+These are

-Both in upper and lower limbs, there is one single vessel at the beginning of limb which divides into branches after it has traversed some distance.
-In upper limb, this division is beyond elbow and in lower limb just below the knee.
+Both in the upper and lower limbs, there is one single vessel at the beginning of the limb which divides into branches after the elbow and just below the knee.

 Thus before the furcation or division of the vessel, there is a single vessel supply and after furcation, it becomes two in upper limb and three in the lower limb.
 This is important because when the injury is to a vessel above elbow or knee, it means loss of entire supply to the limb and thus a risk of loss of limb.